Low potassium level

 Taking potassium supplements can usually correct the problem.
 In severe cases, without proper treatment, a severe drop in potassium level can lead to serious heart rhythm problems that can be fatal.

-In severe cases, patients can develop paralysis that can be life-threatening.
+In severe cases, life-threatening paralysis may develop.
 This is more common when there is too much thyroid hormone in the blood.
 This is called thyrotoxic periodic paralysis.

 When to Contact a Medical Professional

-Call your health care provider right away if you have been vomiting or have had excessive diarrhea, or if you are taking diuretics and have symptoms of hypokalemia.
+Call your provider right away if you have been vomiting or have had excessive diarrhea, or if you are taking diuretics and have symptoms of hypokalemia.

 Mount DB, Zandi-Nejad K. Disorders of potassium balance.
-In: Brenner BM, ed.
+In: Taal MW, Chertow GM, Marsden PA, et al., eds.
 Brenner and Rector's The Kidney.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2008:chap 15.
+9th ed.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 17.